Seneca High School (New Jersey): Athletics

 The 2006 girls' tennis team won the South Jersey Group III state sectional championship with a pair of 5-0 wins, defeating Ocean City High School in the semifinals and Shawnee High School in the finals.

 The baseball team won the Group III state championship in 2007 (defeating Cranford High School in the tournament final) and 2011 (vs. Paramus High School).
-The baseball team won the 2007 Group III title, defeating Ocean Township High School 5–4 in the semifinals and Cranford High School by a score of 5–2 in the group final.
-The team also won the Group III state championship in 2011, defeating Paramus High School by a score of 12–3 in the tournament final.
+The baseball team also won the 2007 Group III title, defeating Ocean Township High School 5–4 in the semifinals and Cranford High School by a score of 5–2 in the group final.
+The team again won the Group III state championship in 2011, defeating Paramus High School by a score of 12–3 in the tournament final.

-The girls track team won the indoor track Group III state championship in 2009 (as co-champion) and 2010.
+The girls' track team won the winter / indoor track Group III state championship in 2009 (as co-champion) and 2010.

-The girls' track team won the Group III state indoor relay championship in 2009.
+The girls' track team also won the Group III state indoor relay championship in 2009.

-The 2014 and 2015 boys lacrosse teams advanced to the South Jersey Group II state championship games.
-Attackman Kevin Gray named 2015 US Lacrosse High School All American.
+The 2014 and 2015 boys' lacrosse teams advanced to the South Jersey Group II state championship games.
+Attackman Kevin Gray was named a 2015 US Lacrosse High School All American.

 In 2016, Joe Manchio became the school's first individual state champion in wrestling at Boardwalk Hall in Atlantic City.
-He won the 106 pound state title, defeating Paulsboro High School's Nick Duca 5–4.
+He won the 106-pound state title, defeating Paulsboro High School's Nick Duca 5–4.

-The field hockey team won the Central Jersey Group II state sectional championship in 2017-2019.
+The field hockey team won the Central Jersey Group II state sectional championship from 2017 to 2019.

 Administration

-The school's principal is Bradley Bauer.
+The school's principal is David New.
 His core administration team includes five assistant principals.